aleen42/PersonalWiki/projectManagement/review/review.md

 - In Scrum, a(n) <ins>**artifact**</ins> is a useful object created by people.
 - A(n) <ins>**sprint backlog**</ins> is a Scrum artifact and consists of the highest-priority items from the product backlog to be completed in a sprint.
 - <ins>**User stories**</ins> are short descriptions written by customers of what they need a Scrum system to do for them.
-- <ins>**Project integration management**</ins> involves coordinating all of the other project management knowledge areas throughout a project’s life cycle.
+- <ins>**Project integration management**</ins> involves coordinating all of the other project management knowledge areas throughout a project's life cycle.
 - <ins>**Interface management**</ins> involves identifying and managing the points of interaction between various elements of the project.
 - <ins>**Strategic planning**</ins> involves determining long-term objectives by analyzing the strengths and weaknesses, studying opportunities and threats, predicting future trends, and projecting the need for new products and services.
 - A(n) <ins>**SWOT analysis**</ins> involves analyzing a company’s strengths, weaknesses, opportunities, and threats, and is used to aid in strategic planning.